dbist/cockroach-docker/cockroach-secure-pgbouncer/README.md

 Time: 87ms
 ```

-2. Connect to cockroach using PGBouncer
+2.Connect to cockroach using PGBouncer

 PGBouncer is being load balanced via `haproxy`, it can be verified by inspecting `pgbouncer/cockroachdb.env` file.